 **This article is sponsored by Victorian Trading Co, which has a lovely collection of makeup brushes, bath products, and vanity cases inspired by the Victorian era.
 Links within may be affiliate links, meaning at no cost to you, we may receive a commission for purchases made after clicking. **

-In religious circles appearance was also important.
-Simple, natural beauty was a gift from God and one not to be taken for granted.
-The use of Victorian makeup was frowned upon the strongest in these circles while natural remedies such as pure water, healthy living, and inner contentment were encouraged.
+In religious circles, appearance was also important.
+Simple, natural beauty was a gift from God, and one not to be taken for granted.
+The use of Victorian makeup was frowned upon the strongest in these circles, while natural remedies such as pure water, healthy living, and inner contentment were encouraged.

 Using makeup in the Victorian era was a secret ritual.
-Most middle class women wore it but only in the most subtle and natural way possible.
+Most middle class women wore it, but only in the most subtle and natural way possible.
 Making homemade beauty products and cosmetics was a regular chore.
 There were, however, some available for purchase.